Health and Well-being

 This might concern anything from hearing and eye tests, weight issues or growth problems, anxiety at school or at home, to concerns about illness or death in the family.
 In collaboration with the parents, the nurse assesses your child’s health and well-being and if the circumstances require, offers guidance and support, possibly referring them to another health professional for help.

-The nurse also offers health check-ups for children at the kindergarten level.
+The nurse offers health check-ups for children at the kindergarten level, the parents will receive an invitation during the year.

 Well-being for all children